xolox/vim-colorscheme-switcher/README.md

 Please refer to the [installation instructions] [howto-install] available on GitHub.
 Once you've installed the plug-in you can try it out by executing `:NextColorScheme` to switch to the next color scheme.

-If you didn't change the plug-in's configuration you can use the `F8` and `Shift-F8` keys to switch to the next/previous color scheme and `Control-F8` to switch to a random color scheme.
+If you didn't change the plug-in's configuration you can use the `F8` and `Shift-F8` keys to switch to the next/previous color scheme, `Control-F8` to switch to a random color scheme and `Shift-Control-F8` to switch between light and dark color schemes.

 ## Commands